dhavalbhatt/getting-and-cleaning-data/codebook.md

 2. Subject is a code for each subject.
 There are 30 subjects in this study

+3. Dataset contains average values of variables summarized by Activity and Subjects

-3. Below are the 66 Measurements summarizing the mean of each of the variables.
+4. Below are the 66 variables present in the tidy dataset.
   * `tBodyAccMeanX`
   * `tBodyAccMeanY`
   * `tBodyAccMeanZ`